Upstream Oil and Gas, Wellhead Production Equipment

 Instrumentation

-All chemical injection systems require instrumentation to monitor critical system parameters.
+All chemical dosing systems require instrumentation to monitor critical system parameters.
 Typical instrumentation can measure suction tank level, metering pump flowrate, metering pump discharge pressure, pulsations, and temperature.
 Multiple injection points can be managed by (1) metering pump and multiple injection rate control devices (IRCD) which separately meter the injection chemicals to individual injection points.
 Here is a typical IRCD chemical injection package.

 Skid-mounted instruments monitor and record logs of the operating conditions within an injection system.
 These units also help to predict and prevent adverse situations by performing automatic shutdowns.
-Apart from automated fail-safes, chemical injection systems may also possess inbuilt alarms and manual shutdown valves.
+Apart from automated fail-safes, chemical dosing systems may also possess inbuilt alarms and manual shutdown valves.

 Suction/Discharge Piping & Valves